calidion/aex/README.md

 ```
 So you can ignore the `req`, `res` parameters with compact mode when necessary.

-The compact mode and the promise-based mode/ the aex mode are recommended mode in aex.
+The compact mode and the promise-based mode/ the aex mode are the recommended modes in aex.